-BEFORE THE CLIMB THE MOUNTAIN
+BEFORE CLIMBING THE MOUNTAIN

-Be properly equipped
+Be properly equipped:

 An essential part of your preparation will be to ensure that you are well equipped for your summit attempt.